GLOBAL MARKETS-Europe turns red as bulls run out of charge

 Global markets were mauled in March amid concern over both the short- and longer-term damage to the world economy from the coronavirus pandemic.
 But most indices are now back to pre-COVID-19 levels.

-MSCI's broadest index of Asia shares outside of Japan .MIAPJ0000PUS advanced for a ninth straight session for its longest winning streak since early 2018.
+MSCI Asia ex-Japan's overnight advance .MIAPJ0000PUS had set its longest winning streak since early 2018.
 The 49-country world index is up nearly 45% from 4-year lows struck in mid-March. .MIWD00000PUS

 "The good news is that this shows central banks' effort to stabilise the market have worked," said Tai Hui, chief Asia market strategist at J.P.
 Morgan Asset Management.